Twitter (TWTR) Q2 2017 Results - Earnings Call Transcript

 First, DAUs are measured as the average of all active users on our platform per day in the quarter while MAU is the average of MAU on the last day of each month.
 Therefore, DAU requires sustained changes over time to be able to move that average every day.
 We have much more visibility therefore in DAU with less visibility on MAU since MAU is the average of the last days of each month and DAU is the average of each day and we're almost done with one – our first months of the quarter.
 About 12 months to 18 months ago we did decide to prioritize DAU growth based on our analysis of what would help us drive future growth of the business, and as Jack mentioned, we're focused on delivering value for customers and advertisers on a daily basis, so we're pleased that we're able to see the growth in Q2 up 12% and it's the beginning of tougher comps.
 12% was versus 5% a year ago.

 As we enter Q3, the year-over-year growth rate in DAU last year in Q3 was 7% so the comps were even tougher.
 So we're really pleased that we're seeing stable year-over-year growth in DAU so far in Q3 despite the strong year-ago comps at 7% DAU growth.
-Now I want everyone to keep in mind and I went through the explanation of the difference between MAU and DAU because the growth rates could converge further given our priority on DAU and focus on driving daily usage, there's so much room left in driving DAU growth relative to MAU growth.
+Now I want everyone to keep in mind and I went through the explanation of the difference between MAU and DAU because the growth rates could converge further given our priority on DAU and focus on driving daily usage, and so much room that's left in driving DAU growth relative to MAU growth.

 As it relates to your last question on the NFL, what I'd say is the vast majority of the $75 million headwind is related to TellApart and other deemphasized products.
 We do have tougher comparable live advertising comps in the back half of the year.
 The NFL was part of that.
 We've talked about the fact that while we don't have Thursday Night Live Football on the platform, we do have live news and analysis and highlights of NFL programming throughout the season and we're going into the fourth quarter this year with 1,200 hours in this quarter and we'll add to that.

 So we just posted 1,200 hours of live streaming.
 Last year in Q4 we only had 600 hours.
 We're going to have some 24-hour networks, so there's a great opportunity for us to chip away at that $75 million.
-We just want to be very clear, we're facing a much bigger headwind in the back half of the year than we faced in the first half of the year so you can get to the underlying growth trends.
+We just want to be very clear, we're facing a much bigger headwind in the back half of the year than we faced in the first half of the year.
+So you can get to the underlying growth trends.
 Thank you for your question, Rich.

 Krista Bessinger - Twitter, Inc.